 United for Efficiency is partnering with the governments of Senegal and Ghana, ECREEE, and the Basel Agency for Sustainable Energy (BASE) to conduct ECOWAS Refrigerators and Air Conditioners initiative (ECOFRIDGES).
-ECOFRDIGES is funded by K-CEP and promotes the accelerated switch to efficient and climate-friendly cooling appliances to advance the countries’ sustainable development priorities and enhance regional collaboration.
+ECOFRDIGES is funded by the Clean Cooling Collaborative (formerly K-CEP) and promotes the accelerated switch to efficient and climate-friendly cooling appliances to advance the countries’ sustainable development priorities and enhance regional collaboration.
 Emphasis is on an integrated policy approach so that the transition can be sustained by the domestic market without continued external support or resources.

 ECOWAS REFRIGERATORS AND AIR CONDITIONERS INITIATIVE

 Countries in the Economic Community of West African States (ECOWAS) are experiencing significant economic and population growth, which is driving ever-greater demand for refrigerators and air conditioners in the residential sector.
 Cooling products are essential for the health, well-being and competitiveness of these economies, but they pose critical challenges in terms of energy consumption and impacts on the environment.
 Outdated products consume 2 to 3 times the amount of energy as efficient options available today, and they often contain refrigerant gasses that are harmful to the planet.
 A lack of information on product performance, inadequate policies, higher purchase prices, and a difficult access to financing, often prohibit adoption of energy-efficient and climate-friendly models.